Mumford-Tate groups of 1-motives and Weil pairing: Periods matrices and motivic Galois action

 The map $\MT(M)\to\MT(A)$, described in terms of matrices as $\rho(a,u,u^*,\sigma)\mapsto a$, is a group morphism the kernel of which is the unipotent radical $\UR(\MT(M)) $ of the Mumford-Tate group of $M$, since $\MT(A)$ is reductive \cite[\S 3.1, bullet (3.6)]{BPSS}.
-We have then the exact sequence of $\QQ$-group schemes

-where $\UR(\MT(M))$ consists of unipotent elements that are represented by matrices as in \eqref{matmotGalois} with $a=\mathrm{Id}_{2g}$.
-We finish this section with an example of Mumford-Tate group that will be re-examined in the last section.
+In particular $\UR(\MT(M))$ consists of unipotent elements that are represented by matrices as in \eqref{matmotGalois} with $a=\mathrm{Id}_{2g}$.
+We finish this Subsection with an example of Mumford-Tate group that will be re-examined in the last section.